ppa-cast/cast-store/README.md

 Deprecated extensions are classified as "deprecated" and are not displayed.

-This webapp has been developped with [jQuery](https://jquery.com/), [Embedded JavaScript templates](https://www.npmjs.com/package/ejs), and the [extendng.castsoftware.com API](https://extendng.castsoftware.com/api/doc).
+This webapp has been developed with [jQuery](https://jquery.com/), [Embedded JavaScript templates](https://www.npmjs.com/package/ejs), and the [extendng.castsoftware.com API](https://extendng.castsoftware.com/api/doc).